Welcome to my website!

 Knitting.
 My journey as a knitter began when I was in elementary school.
-Every Friday afternoon, one of my sisters and I would walk to Mrs. Kole’s house, who was an elderly woman in our neighborhood who taught groups of school-aged girls how to knit.
-All of the pieces that we knit were sold in church sales and the proceeds went to the Missionaries of Charity in Calcutta (where Mother Theresa was).
+Almost every Friday afternoon, I walked from school to Mrs. Kole’s house, an elderly woman in our neighborhood who taught groups of school-aged girls how to knit.
+All of the pieces we knit were sold in church sales and the proceeds went to Missionaries of Charity in Calcutta (Mother Theresa).
 I had no idea, at the time, what a profound impact this experience would eventually have on my life.
 Indeed, during my high school and university years, I stopped knitting altogether, only to pick it up again after starting our family.
 Over the past few years, I have been developing my own designs and now find that I am often creating new things in my head while finishing up current projects.
 In 2018 I purchased a Silver Reed SK155 knitting machine to help me with bigger knitting projects, as most of my felting projects are big and require simple stockinette knitting.
 This purchase threw a little curve ball into my production as it required learning a new skill.
 (I thought it would be super easy and intuitive to use, but I was wrong!)
 My Machine Knitting teacher told me that even after 40 years, she is still discovering what she can do with her machines.
 I know I have barely scratched the surface.
 I have dreams of someday designing my own cardigans and pullovers.

 Advocacy.
 With both knitting and ceramics, I have experienced huge satisfaction in creating pieces of my own design and in connecting with communities of like-minded individuals.
 I am an enthusiastic advocate of the personal benefits of the creative process, finding it both good for the brain (challenging) and good for the soul (fulfilling).
 I share with many artists the vision of a society in which we rediscover the value of craft, buying products made by local people with passion and dedication, and enriching our lives, our homes, and our communities through creativity and industry.